-- the school is a government school; and - the specialist secondary course has been approved by the State/Territory education authority; and - the student has been selected by the appropriate education authority to enter this specialist curricula (usually on the basis of exceptional ability).
+- the school is a government school; and - the specialist secondary course has been approved by the State/Territory education authority; and - entry to the course requires the student to be assessed and selected (usually on the basis of exceptional ability in the specialist area) by the relevant authority with responsibility for approving enrolments in the course.
+The relevant authority may be the school or State/Territory education authority.